Document Type : Original Article

 Abstract

-Background: The risk of infection in pregnant women with cesarean section is higher than that of pregnant women with vaginal delivery.
-To reduce the risk of this infection, some antibiotic prophylaxis regimens are used.
-The aim of the present clinical trial is to compare the efficacy of single-dose prophylaxis of cefazolin and cefazolin plus azithromycin in non-emergency cesarean section infection in Iranian pregnant women.
+Introduction: The risk of infection in pregnant women with cesarean section is higher than that of pregnant women with vaginal delivery.
+To reduce the risk of infection, antibiotics are used as prophylactic regimens.
+The present study was conducted with aim to compare the efficacy of single-dose prophylaxis of cefazolin and cefazolin plus azithromycin in non-emergency cesarean section infection.

-Results: Age, body mass, gestational age, smoking, incision type, previous abdominal surgery or cesarean section, mean surgical length, and previous wound infection were similar between the intervention and control groups (p<0.05).
-The incidence of surgical site infection (p=0.005), fever (p=0.008), tenderness (p=0.005), endometritis (p=0.03), and hospitalization (p=0.003) was significantly lower in the intervention group than in the control group.
+Results: The intervention and control groups were similar in terms of age, body mass index, gestational age, smoking, incision type, previous abdominal surgery or cesarean section, mean surgical length, and previous wound infection (p>0.05).
+The frequency of surgical site infection (p=0.005), fever (p=0.008), feeling pain following touch (p=0.005), endometritis (p=0.03), and hospitalization (p=0.003) was significantly lower in the intervention group than in the control group.

-Conclusion: The use of cefazolin in combination with azithromycin as prophylaxis can be effective in controlling surgical site infection in patients compared to cefazolin alone.
+Conclusion: The use of cefazolin in combination with azithromycin as prophylaxis compared to cefazolin alone can be effective in controlling surgical site infection in patients.

 Keywords